-Methodologies and Best Available Information\ for monitoring programs for HCV 5:
+Methodologies and Best Available Information for monitoring programs for HCV 5:

-National or regional methodologies for monitoring occurrences of the HCV 5 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For all HCV 5: Monitoring conducted by the local communities and/or Indigenous Peoples, or using methodologies otherwise developed in cooperation with the communities and Indigenous Peoples through culturally appropriate engagement.
-For additional guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3).
+National or regional methodologies for monitoring occurrences of the HCV 5 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIM F BAI SLIM F Monitoring conducted by the local communities and the Indigenous Peoples , or using methodologies otherwise developed in cooperation with the communities and the Indigenous Peoples through culturally appropriate engagement.

 HCV 6 - Cultural values.
-Sites, resources, habitats\ and landscapes\ of global or national cultural, archaeological or historical significance, and/or of critical\ cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities\ or Indigenous Peoples, identified through engagement\ with these local communities\ or Indigenous Peoples.
+Sites, resources, habitats and landscapes of global or national cultural, archaeological or historical significance, and/or of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities or Indigenous Peoples, identified through engagement with these local communities or Indigenous Peoples.

-Element 1: Sites, resources, habitats\ and landscapes\ of global or national cultural, archaeological or historical significance:
+Element 1: Sites, resources, habitats and landscapes of global or national cultural, archaeological or historical significance: